arazgholami/arazgholami/README.md

 ![Cover](https://github.com/arazgholami/arazgholami/blob/master/cover.jpg)
 # Hi there!
 I'm Araz Gholami

 Since 2005, I have been making software to create things and to help others.
 My inspiration comes from nature and peoples like Derek Sivers and Mark Manson.
 I like to make things that are as simple as possible and I enjoy solving hard problems.
 I prefer the challenges of teamwork to work alone.
 I'm a climber and in love with adventures.
-Simplicity & neatness is valuable for me and humanity calls the shots in my life
+Simplicity & neatness is valuable for me and humanity calls the shots in my life.

 # Skills and experiences